Black Hole-Neutron Star Binaries near Neutron Star Disruption Limit in the Mass Regime of Event GW230529: Methods

 Each simulation presented in this manuscript was run with Monte Carlo neutrino radiation transport, following the methods of \cite{Foucart_2021b}.
 This marks the first use of this method in black hole-neutron star (BHNS) merger simulations.
 Unlike approximate schemes like leakage models or moment-based approaches, the Monte Carlo method directly simulates neutrino transport by randomly sampling neutrinos and tracking their trajectories in both position and momentum space.
 This enables accurate modeling of neutrino interactions, including absorption, emission, and scattering, in a highly dynamic merger environment.
 The Monte Carlo approach is particularly suited for BHNS mergers, because black hole-disk systems are significantly cheaper to evolve with Monte-Carlo methods than systems in which a dense, hot neutron star remains present.

 Neutrino interactions play a critical role in determining the thermal evolution and composition of the merger ejecta, but generally do not impact the dynamics of BHNS mergers.
 Here, Monte-Carlo transport is thus mainly useful in order to capture the composition of the post-merger remnant, an important step if we wish to understand outflow properties and potential $r$-process nucleosynthesis.
 By capturing these effects with higher fidelity than traditional schemes, this method offers more reliable insights into how neutrino radiation influences the observable properties of BHNS mergers, including potential electromagnetic counterparts like kilonovae.
+We note that even over the relatively short timescales simulated here ($\sim 10\,{\rm ms}$ post-merger), neutrino-matter interactions play a role in black hole-neutron star mergers.
+The cooling timescale of the remnant due to neutrino-matter interactions is significantly longer than our simulation time, but the timescale over which the composition of the hotter outflows and remnant disk changes is much shorter (as was already known from simulations using more approximate transport schemes, e.g.~\cite{Foucart:2015vpa}), because both the ejecta and the disk are far from their equilibrium composition.

 For configurations run at 3 resolutions, initial grid spacings on the finite difference grid are $\Delta$x$^0_{FD}$ = (245.12m, 197.87m, 147.12m) for low, mid-level and high resolution runs, respectively.
 Simulations performed at a single resolution use the middle resolution.
 During the evolution, as the grid contracts, the grid spacing decreases by up to $20\%$ before we interpolate the evolved variables on a new grid using the original grid spacing.
 On the pseudospectral grid, we use adaptive p-refinement, with a target relative truncation error of $\epsilon=3\times 10^{-4} (0.8)^{5L}$ and $L=0,1,2$ for the low, medium, and high resolution.